Global css

 Is Stem Cell Research Legal?

-Yes, stem cell research is legal in the United States.
-However, the legality is subject to certain restrictions and regulations.
-The primary source of controversy and regulation revolves around embryonic stem cell research.
+Yes, stem cell research is legal in the United States, but it faces specific restrictions and regulations.
+The main controversy and regulation focus on embryonic stem cell research.

 Stem Cell Laws in the United States